oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.18.2 Flags

-The SUBACK Flags field is 1-byte located in Byte 3 position of the SUBACK control packet.
+The SUBACK Flags field is 1-byte of the SUBACK control packet.
 The SUBACK Flags includes the following flags:

 -   **Topic Type**.
 This is a 2-bit field in Bit 0 and 1 which determines the format of the topic data field.
 Refer to [Table 10](#topic-types) for the definition of the various topic types.